j2store/userguide/canadapost_shipping_plugin.md

 The length unit.
 The plugin will not convert the length unit.
 Make sure that you are using the same length unit for all your products.

 **Tax Class**
 If you want to charge tax for shipping cost, choose a tax class here.
-Otherwise, leave this field empty/do not select any option.
+Otherwise, leave this field empty/donot select any option.

 **Geozone**